ttadano/alamode/docs/source/almdir/inputalm.rst

  :Default: 1
  :Type: Integer
  :Description: This option influences the optimal ``L1_ALPHA`` value.
-So, if you change the ``STANDARDIZE`` option, you will have to rerun the cross-validation.
+So, if you change the ``STANDARDIZE`` option, you have to rerun the cross-validation.

 ````